ChristianKniep/QNIBIncBlog/_posts/2019-02-12-optimized-images-for-aiml-hpc.md

 Building these images is only fun when you do not have to do it manually.
 So I use GoCD to compose the images.<br>
 **Even less fun**: Picking the correct image for the underlying node - if that would be easy people would have already done it two years ago...

-I will address both issues in the next slides later this week - so stay tuned. :)
+I will address both issues in the next slides later this week ([blog post is out](/2019/02/14/manifest-list-to-pick-optimized-images/))- so stay tuned. :)